department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/check-in-for-oracle-health.md

 - Status update upon starting check-in workflow (i.e. we will not send a status update when the Veteran has started the check-in workflow)

 ## Questions
-- Does IVC want VeText to check for insurance update? - answer is no
+- Does IVC want VeText to check for insurance update?
+    - Answer: No
 - How are we sending the arrived status to OH? (via MAP services?, VeText?)
+    - Answer: we will pursue setting the status via a vets-api call that interfaces with CES

 ## Workflows